CommonHuman-Lab/hexstrike-ai-community-edition/README.md

 - 🚀 Select profiles for targeted workflows to speed up scans and reduce resource usage.
 - 🌐 Use --profile full to enable the complete arsenal, it's on default out-the-box for the recommended set.

-See Wiki for more info [Flags](https://github.com/CommonHuman-Lab/hexstrike-ai-community-edition/wiki/Flags)
+> See [Profile flags](https://github.com/CommonHuman-Lab/hexstrike-ai-community-edition/wiki/Profile-Flags) for more info
 </details>

 <details>